Lead in - speed 1.9

 There are a number of different kinds of bodywork, including

-Sports, which involve developing or building parts of the body for some particular performance
+Sports, which involve developing or building parts of the body for some particular skill

 Body building, for developing muscular strength and endurance

-Martial arts, where you learning traditional Asian hand fighting skills
+Martial arts, where you learn traditional Asian hand fighting skills

 While all kinds of bodywork benefit emotional fitness, each type of bodywork brings different benefits.
-In this presentation we focus on the slow moving posture based exercises of Yoga, Feldenkrais and others.
+In this presentation we focus on the slow moving posture based exercises of yoga, feldenkrais and others, which, as discussed in the previous presentation involve stretch and hold exercises.

 Benefits of bodywork

 All the types of bodywork have different benefits including skill acquisition, posture, balance, physical fitness, strength and others.
-Yoga and Feldenkrais in particular can be used to rework the parts of your body that reinforce bad habits and help you to free your body up so you can acquire better habits and change permanently ingrained behaviours.
-At this time, the benefits of some bodywork disciplines is relatively unknown and there is a lot yet to be learnt.
+Yoga and Feldenkrais, in particular, can be used to rework the parts of your body that contain bad habits and they can help you to free your body up so you can acquire better habits and change permanently ingrained behaviours.
+At this time, the benefits of many bodywork disciplines is relatively unknown and there is a lot yet to be learnt.
+We endeavour to explore this further in this series of presentations.

 The main event

 The title of this presentation is ''Bodywork can be used to change behaviour''.
 How does this work?
 When we are fresh babes on this earth we have exemplary posture.
 We can sit on our sitting bones effortlessly, and stand and move with ease.
 As we develop, we all adopt body habits that can sometimes limit our potential and impede our functioning.
-These body habits, largely developed in childhood, become ingrained into both our habitual behaviour and our physiology and become our resting posture.
+These body habits, largely developed in childhood, become ingrained into both our habitual behaviour and our physiology and become what we have already defined as our habitual structure.

-A child lacking in confidence, over time, might develop a slouch as a result of always feeling downtrodden, and their muscles, tendons and bones will develop in such a way that helps lock that in.
-The child could go into boot camp and under instruction quickly hold their chest up high, but they would have difficulty retaining that dynamic posture because they would be going against the ingrained habit, and they would soon slouch again.
-Resting and dynamic posture are described in more detail in the presentation on posture.
+Let's illustrate using the concepts of habitual structure and held structure, which we discussed in the presentation on muscle, tendon and bone configuration.
+A child, lacking in confidence, over time, might develop a slouch as a result of always feeling downtrodden, and their muscles, tendons and bones will develop in such a way that helps lock that in, which then becomes their habitual structure.
+The child could, under instruction, quickly hold their chest up high, taking on a held structure, but they would have difficulty retaining that posture because they would be going against the ingrained habit, and they would soon slouch again.

-Changing posture permanently requires altering the structure of underlying muscles, tendons and bones and this requires time and effort.
+It is easy to dynamically change our posture to meet immediate demand, but changing posture permanently, i.e. habitual structure, requires altering the configuration of underlying muscles, tendons and bones and that takes time and effort.

 Any bodywork exercise that changes alignment of the muscles, tendons and bones to help remove poor posture is contributing to a change in behaviour.
-If your posture is good, that influences what you think, how you feel about yourself and how you interact with people and the environment.
+Your posture influences what you think, how you feel about yourself and how you interact with people and the environment.
 It changes the way that you behave.
-You can use bodywork to change your posture and thus change your behaviour.
+If your habitual structure is good, then your thoughts, how you feel about yourself and how you interact with others will also be good.
+If your habitual structure is bad, then that will negatively influence your thoughts, feelings and relationships.
+You can use bodywork to change your habitual structure and thus change your behaviour.

-When you do stretch exercises such as Yoga, you use your muscles and bones to stretch ligaments and tendons in the body slowly and carefully.
-Ligaments and tendons are made out of fairly inflexible cartilage material but are elastic, which means they quickly return to their unstretched state.
-This state is remarkably stable over time and hard to change, but it can be altered through consistent and regular exercise over medium and long term.
+When you do stretch and hold exercises such as yoga, you use your muscles and bones to stretch ligaments and tendons in the body slowly and carefully.
+Ligaments and tendons are made out of fairly inflexible cartilage material, but are elastic.
+Being inflexible means that they don't easily stretch.
+Being elastic means they quickly return to their unstretched state.

-While the goal of stretching muscles is to make them bigger, the goal of stretching ligaments and tendons is to make them longer, or to make them better conform to the posture or behaviour that we aspire to.
+The goal of stretching muscles is to make them bigger, and the goal of stretching ligaments and tendons is to make them longer, or to make them better conform to the posture or behaviour that we aspire to.
 Muscles can be grown relatively quickly, and can be lost almost as quickly, but tendons and ligaments take much longer to transform and are much less likely to revert.
+This characteristic is highly beneficial because it helps maintain reliable and consistent performance in any skills we acquire.
+On the flip side, it means that if we have acquired poor habitual structure, then it can be hard work to get out of it.

 I go into this in more detail in a presentation about human performance.

-Essentially the configuration of tendon, ligament and bone that we develop is relatively stable, which means that people who perform well at some task usually continue to perform well, provided they retain a certain level of practice and training.
+In relation to performance, the configuration of tendon, ligament and bone that we develop in our body is relatively stable, which means that people who perform well at some task usually continue to perform well, provided they retain a certain level of practice and training.
+Similarly someone who performs badly will continue to do so unless they make changes.
 Human performance is remarkably consistent.
 A high performer at some skill will reliably and consistently perform well.
+A low performer will reliably and consistently perform badly.
 This level of performance is maintained by parts of the body that are resistant to change, such as the tendons and ligaments.
+This is why competitors in elite sports such as can be seen at the Olympic games are able to produce consistently good performances year after year and why some are consistently better than others.
+Understanding this is crucial in understanding how you can use bodywork to change your behaviour and transform yourself.

 Natural Talent or potential